Kwelera National Botanical Garden: History

+In 1994, the 6.96 ha Kwelera Island Local Nature Reserve was established as a protected area at the mouth of the Kwelera River.
+It is found opposite the garden.

 In 2014, 10.48 ha of farmland beside the Kwelera Nature Reserve was purchased by SANBI for the creation of the Kwelera National Botanical Garden.
 This land was added to the existing Kwelera Nature Reserve which will serve as the natural portion of the botanical garden.
 It would be jointly managed by SANBI and Eastern Cape Parks.